 If you live in a home or apartment, having a plumbing emergency kit on hand can be a huge help when things get urgent and messy.

-12-inch Channel Locks
+1. 12-inch Channel Locks

 Depending on the house or building, you may have an indoor or an outdoor water shut-off.
 Most inside water shut-off valves are simple to turn, but outdoor valves can be tricky.

-Five Gallon Bucket
+2. Five Gallon Bucket

 No one wants to deal with the pain and cost of water damage and mold in their home.
 Having a large bucket on hand for active leaks or a loose garbage disposal will make for a quick clean up.

-Silicon Repair Tape
+3. Silicon Repair Tape & Teflon Tape

-If you have pipe or drain leak that needs attention immediately, simply wrap this caulk-like material around the leak.
+If you have a pipe or drain leak that needs attention immediately, simply wrap this caulk-like material around the leak.
 Silicon Repair Tape will fuse around the pipe.
-This’ll work as a temporary solution until you can get a plumber out to repair the issue.
+This will work as a temporary solution until you can get a plumber out to repair the issue.

 I’m sure we don’t need to explain this one, but every bathroom in your home should have a plunger!
 Here’s a great article on how to use a plunger correctly.
 Just make sure you get the right plunger for the right job.
 A flat plunger is for sinks, while a plunger with a flap is for toilets.

 Because who wants an icky mess on their hands?
 Even plumbers keep a pair of gloves handy for plumbing situations not recommended for the faint of heart (or nose).